 The majority of the course team are either academic research active or are involved in policy and evaluation related professional activities, through Knowledge Transfer Partnerships or other direct involvement with government or third sector organisations.
 These activities play a major part in informing the course design and curriculum content.
 Most of the teaching staff are also actively involved in the various Research Centres and/or Research Groups of the Faculty, or may be following interest areas of their own.
-Their activities take them into, amongst other areas, youth justice, prison education, managing sexual offenders, transgender victimisation and policing, religion, identity, social justice, the military, race and ethnicity, consumption and fashion.
+Their activities take them into, amongst other areas, youth justice, prison education, managing sexual offenders, transgender victimisation, policing, investigative processes, deception, and intimate partner violence, life course and offending behaviour.